Marcello Simmons

-Marcello Muhammad Simmons (born August 8, 1971) is a former professional gridiron football defensive back and the former special teams coordinator for the BC Lions.
-He played for two seasons in the National Football League with the Cincinnati Bengals before playing for seven seasons in the Canadian Football League for the Toronto Argonauts, Edmonton Eskimos, and BC Lions.
+Marcello Muhammad Simmons (born August 8, 1971) is an American former professional football defensive back and the former special teams coordinator for the BC Lions.
+He played for two seasons in the National Football League (NFL) with the Cincinnati Bengals before playing for seven seasons in the Canadian Football League (CFL) for the Toronto Argonauts, Edmonton Eskimos, and BC Lions.
 He is a three-time Grey Cup champion having won twice as a player in 1996 and 1997 and once as a coach in 2004.
 He played college football for the SMU Mustangs.

 College career

 Simmons played college football with the SMU Mustangs from 1989 to 1993.
 Simmons earned SMU's Most Improved Athlete award in 1992.
 Simmons later graduated from SMU with a B.A. in Advertising.

 Professional career

-During the 1993 NFL Draft, Simmons was selected in the 4th round, 90th overall, by the Cincinnati Bengals.
-Simmons dressed in all 16 regular season games for the Bengals during the 1993 NFL Season, but only started for two games, both against the Houston Oilers, of the season.
+During the 1993 NFL draft, Simmons was selected in the fourth round, 90th overall, by the Cincinnati Bengals.
+Simmons dressed in all 16 regular season games for the Bengals during the 1993 NFL season, but only started for two games, both against the Houston Oilers, of the season.
 The following season, Simmons made no game appearances for the Bengals.
 In January 1995, Simmons signed with the Jacksonville Jaguars but was a pre-season cut by the team on August 15.

 After being cut by the Jaguars, Simmons signed with the Toronto Argonauts of the Canadian Football League.
 In September 1995, midway into the 1995 CFL season Simmons spent his first two weeks on the practice roster but started the last 5 games of the season.
 In 1996, with Simmons as a starting defensive player with the Argos, the team would go on to win its first of two consecutive Grey Cup championships.
 In 1999, just days before the start of training camp, Simmons was traded to the Edmonton Eskimos and would remain there for the rest of the season.
 In 2000, he signed with the BC Lions but was traded back to the Toronto Argonauts midway into the season.
 Simmons would eventually end his football career with the Argonauts, spending 6 of his 7 CFL seasons with them.